by Ben Snyder

 You don’t know what you don’t know.
 And in regard to race in America, if you are a white individual, like myself, we have to realize that there are giant holes in what we think we know about race and racism in our country and its history.

 History was always one of my favorite and best subjects.
 I graduated high school as an honor roll student and have a bachelor’s degree.
 I’ve always considered myself to be a pretty good student.
 Yet it wasn’t until recently that I learned about things like the New Deal of 1934, the creation of the Federal Housing Administration and the role of red-lining.
+That in times when our nation provided innovative solutions to lift up its people—like the GI Bill—it almost always was exclusive to Whites.
 That this country’s rise to a global economic superpower was primarily fueled by the cotton industry.
-An industry built on the backs and lives of slaves, none of which were able to reap benefits of their work and sacrifice.
+An industry built on the backs and lives of enslaved people, none of which were able to reap benefits of their work and sacrifice.

 These items are often conveniently left out of America’s conversation about our history.
 Within communities of color, this history has defined their ancestry.
 Stories of strength and perseverance are celebrated and passed on from generation to generation.
-White people however—from my experience—have been focused exclusively on the history that celebrates patriotism, lifting our ancestors up as pioneers of freedom and entrepreneurs of democracy.
+White people however—from my experience—have been focused exclusively on the history that celebrates patriotism, lifting our ancestors up as pioneers of freedom, entrepreneurs of democracy and hardworking immigrants full of dreams.
 We are too embarrassed and mortified to truly face the horrific past of our ancestors alongside their achievements.
 This ‘Tale of Two Histories’ America that we are living in is systemically designed to keep racism alive and well.

 There are giant holes in what we think we know about race and racism in our country and its history.